Step 2. Specify General Settings

 For more information on Azure VM sizes, see Microsoft Docs.

 - In the Min field, specify the number of workers that Veeam Backup for Microsoft Azure must deploy after you create a new worker configuration.
 This allows you to reduce the amount of time required to perform the operation.

-After the backup or restore process completes, Veeam Backup for Microsoft Azure keeps running the minimum number of worker instances, and the rest are removed from the backup infrastructure.
+After the backup or restore process completes, Veeam Backup for Microsoft Azure keeps running the minimum number of worker instances for 10 minutes, and the rest are removed from the backup infrastructure.
 To reduce the cost, set the minimum number of worker instances to 0.

 - In the Max field, specify the maximum number of workers that Veeam Backup for Microsoft Azure can deploy and use simultaneously during a backup or restore operation.

 Each worker can process data of only one Azure VM or SQL database at a time.
 If the number of VMs and databases that must be processed exceeds the maximum number of workers specified in the worker configuration, the VMs and databases exceeding this limit will be queued.